google/strict-csp/strict-csp-html-webpack-plugin/README.md

 strict-csp-webpack-plugin uses the [strict-csp](https://github.com/google/strict-csp/tree/main/strict-csp) custom library to form a strict CSP and hooks into `HtmlWebpackPlugin` to set up this CSP as a `meta` HTML tag.

-Here's what the plugin does:
-- It replaces sourced scripts with an inline script that dynamically loads all sourced scripts.
-It calculates the hash of this script.
-- It calculates the hash of other inline scripts
-- It creates a strict hash-based CSP, that includes the hashes calculates in (1) and (2).
-This CSP efficiently helps protect your site against XSS.
-This CSP is set in a meta tag.
-It looks like this: `script-src {HASH-INLINE-SCRIPT} 'strict-dynamic'; object-src 'none'; base-uri 'none';`. `{HASH-INLINE-SCRIPT}` is the hash on the inline script that dynamically loads all sourced scripts.
+Learn more about what the strict-csp library exactly does [here](https://github.com/google/strict-csp/tree/main/strict-csp).

-It essentially automates the steps to [add a hash-based CSP to your site](https://web.dev/strict-csp/#:~:text=Option%20B%3A%20Hash-based%20CSP%20Response%20Header).
+**TL;DR: this library automates the steps to [add a hash-based strict CSP to your site](https://web.dev/strict-csp/#adopting-a-strict-csp).**